MyCryptoHQ/support.mycrypto.com/src/content/migration/importing-v2-json-wallet-file-mycrypto.md

 "category"    : "Migrating to/from MyCrypto",
 "description" : "Migrating to/from MyCrypto",
 "date_published" : "2015-07-15T08:00:00+08:00",
-"date_modified"  : "2018-05-11T08:00:00+08:00"
+"date_modified"  : "2018-11-28T08:00:00+08:00"
 }

 ---%

 These random V2 JSON files always make things complex.
-We apologies in advance.
+We apologize in advance.

 You need to convert it to the standard V3 ("Keystore" / "UTC") file.
-The easiest way is using Geth.
+The easiest way is to use Geth.

 [Download the appropriate version of Geth on your operating system.](https://github.com/ethereum/go-ethereum/releases)

-Once you download it, extract the zip.
-Also copy your V2 JSON file into the same folder.
+Once you download it, extract the zip and copy your V2 JSON file into the same folder.

 _(Really explicit instructions for PC and Mac are available [here](https://ethereum.stackexchange.com/a/466).)_